As Pleased As Punch: Unpacking a Colorful Idiom

-Meaning of “As Pleased as Punch”
+Meaning of “As Pleased As Punch”

-Origin of “As Pleased as Punch”
+The Origin of “As Pleased As Punch”

 Examples in Literature

-Happy End by Kate Tempest
+Example #1: Happy End by Kate Tempest

 Dale and Pete